Truvideo/Documentation/videos.md

 # Create Video

-Create a new dealer given the passed request
+Create a new video given the passed request
 ```
 POST /api/v2/{accountId}/videos
 ```